ggk570/xor_crypt/README.md

 # xor_crypt
-A program to encrypt or decrypt files or messages using xor bitwise operation
+A simple python command-line script to encrypt or decrypt files or messages using xor bitwise operation To read help, use command: python xor_encrypt.py -h